- About Us

 - Making a difference

 In 2019, GL was commissioned by GIZ and UN Women to undertake research on Gender, Diversity and GBV in South African television.
 GL’s latest regional research remains the Gender and Media Progress Study (GMPS).
-This research covered gender in media content, gender in media edcuation as well as gender in media institutions.
+This research covered gender in media content, gender in media education as well as gender in media institutions.
 GL conducted the 2015 GMPS in 14 SADC countries in partnership with media training institutions.
 This study is significant in that it brings together four past research studies, Glass Ceilings in Southern Africa media, Gender in Media Education, Gender in Advertising, Gender in Tabloids and Who talks in Radio Talk shows.
 It added new areas of inquiry into gender and diversity, including disability, sexual orientation, and gender identities.

-The GMPS is a follow up to the Gender and Media Progress Study 2010 (GMPS) carried out in conjuction with the Media Institute of Southern Africa (MISA) and was launched at the fourth Gender and Media Summit.
+The 2015 GMPS is a follow up to the Gender and Media Progress Study 2010 (GMPS) carried out in conjunction with the Media Institute of Southern Africa (MISA) and was launched at the fourth Gender and Media Summit.
 The 2010 GMPS tracked progress following the ground breaking Gender and Media Baseline Study (GMBS) conducted by the two organisations in 2003.
 GL and partners launched the 14 country reports in-country.